haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 is backed by unpinned memory, we'd be able to eliminate copying entirely.

 `Text` is also often used in contexts, which involve mostly ASCII characters.
-For such applications storing data in UTF-8 means using up to 2x less space, which could be important to reduce memory pressure.
+This often prompts developers to use `ByteString` instead of `Text` to save 2x space in a (false) hope that their data would never happen to contain anything non-ASCII.
+Backing `Text` by UTF-8 removes this source of inefficiency, reduces memory consumption up to 2x and promote more convergence to use `Text` for all stringy things (as opposed to binary data).

+Modern computer science research is focused on developing faster algorithms for UTF-8 data, e. g., an ultra-fast JSON decoder [simdjson](https://github.com/simdjson/simdjson).
+There is much less work on (and demand for) UTF-16 algorithms.
+Switching `text` to UTF-8 will open us a way to accomodate and benefit from future developments in rapid text processing.

-The importance of UTF-16 to UTF-8 transition was recognised long ago, and at least two attempts has been made:
+The importance of UTF-16 to UTF-8 transition was recognised long ago, and at least two attempts have been made:
 [in 2011](https://github.com/jaspervdj/text/tree/utf8) and five years later [in 2016](https://github.com/text-utf8/text-utf8).
 Unfortunately, they did not get merged into main `text` package.
 Today, five more years later it seems suitable